-The operator feedback feature is administered through the three TTY commands defined in Table 5-1.
+The operator feedback feature is administered through the three TTY commands defined in the following table.

-Table 5-1 Operator feedback TTY commands Command Purpose FD Prints the feedback data for a specific operator FI Prevents an operator from zeroing out the feedback registers FZ Allows an operator to zero out the feedback registers
+Operator feedback TTY commands

+Command Purpose FD Prints the feedback data for a specific operator F1 Prevents an operator from zeroing out the feedback registers FZ Allows an operator to zero out the feedback registers

-For further details on the TTY commands, refer to Chapter 8, "ACD TTY commands, queries, and reports."
+For further details on the TTY commands, refer to the chapter "ACD TTY commands, queries, and reports" later in this document.